 Scuffs, caked mud, and grass stains on your running shoes are marks of pride.
 A little dirt here and there shows they’re getting good use, but don’t let it get out of control.
 Here’s how to clean running shoes and extend their life.

 It’s best to clean running shoes by hand, and all you need is some mild detergent and a damp cloth or brush.
-Follow the steps below to get your shoes looking squeaky clean:
+In the following steps below we'll tell you how to clean your muddy running shoes:

 1. Brush the bottom of your shoes to remove as much mud and dirt as possible.